Best Gfo Media For Reef Tank Phosphate Removal

 The most significant source of phosphate is likely to be the coral or fish food items and the waste that results.
 Additives and media may help, but the amount of phosphate will usually be minimal compared to what your food intake is bringing.

-GFO is not able to resolve an algae problem in its own way.
+GFO is not able to resolve an algae problem in its way.
 If there is evidence of an algae outbreak take action immediately with an array of defenses that are specifically designed for the kind of algae you’re dealing with.

 Here are some typical methods to help protect your aquarium against the growth of nuisance algae.
 Algae is a normal aspect of maintaining an aquarium. the inclusion of these strategies in your routine can assist you in avoiding issues with excess algae.